ITSTIME1/android_opensource_project/README.md

 ![android opensource banner](https://user-images.githubusercontent.com/88642524/185981821-a0cfb312-f4ec-45c0-b7a8-6694a7b22580.png)
 # Introducation
-Hi guys, Welcome to my "android_basic_opensoruce" repository.
+Welcome to my "android_basic_opensoruce" repository.
 There's some android applications for java that's mean I only used java language. so you can see only written java code projects.